18kian18/Drone-Setup-7-inch/README.md

 You don`t need to worry about the frame assemble because when you buy a frame for drone it provide manual of how to assemble that frame.

+<a href="/img/Chimera7 Pro V2 Frame Assembly Guide.pdf">Download Chimera7 Pro V2 Frame Assembly Guide</a>

 ## Wiring Diagram
 Before proceeding, it’s a good idea to create a wiring diagram on a piece of paper outlining how to connect all the components.
 If you’re using the components I recommended, here are connection diagrams you can follow.

 <a href="/img/BF12083＆BF11520_BLITZ F7 FC Wiring Diagram_20231101 (1).pdf" target="_blank" rel="noopener noreferrer">
   Download Wiring Diagram (PDF)
 </a>

+## Motors Wiring
+I have a pdf that you can see on how to install properly motors in the ESC

+<a href="/img/ESC Wiring Diagram.pdf">Download ESC Wiring Diagram</a>